 When this lasts for a couple of months, and you can regularly see each other, it can be easy to get busy with other things.
 However, suppose your long-distance relationship lasts a long time.
 In that case, these constant feelings of insufficiency will bring you a lot of suffering.
 At that point, you should reassess whether or not it’s worth being in such a relationship for you.

 How to Cope Sexually in a Long-Distance Relationship?

 A romantic relationship implies having physical intimacy.
 If you started a long-distance relationship online, you could easily spend a couple of months getting to know each other.
 But if your relationship becomes serious, you need to find a way to visit each other regularly and set a date for moving in together.

-A long-distance relationship without a plan and end date isn’t going to work.
+A long-distance relationship, without a plan, a timeline and end date, isn’t going to work.
 You can make it last for a long time, but all that will do is bring your sexual frustration, depression and anxiety.

 You can maintain sexual intimacy online.
 It’s not going to be the same as being with your partner, but it will bring you a certain degree of satisfaction for the times when you feel horny and alone.
 When you’re away from your romantic partner, you can do things like sexting, play naughty games online, and have virtual sex.